Where To Eat In Istanbul – A Guide For All Budgets

 İstiklal Cd.
 No:40, Beyoglu

-Esmer is an Italian restaurant, and the pasta offered here will make your mouth water.
+Esmer is an Italian restaurant; the pasta offered here will make your mouth water.
 They also serve homemade pizzas, and you can watch the chef making them in front of you.
 The restaurant is small and has two floors, but if you can, try to sit outside to watch the busy Istiklal crowd as you enjoy your mouth-watering food.
 It’s definitely one of the best restaurants in Taksim, if not the whole of Istanbul, and the prices are pretty reasonable considering that it’s a top restaurant in the middle of the city.

-Salt Bae Burger, Galataport, Karakoy
+11. Salt Bae Burger, Galataport, Karaköy

 Kılıçali Paşa Mah.
 Meclis-i Mebusan Cad.
 No: 8 İç Kapı No: 102, 34433 Beyoğlu